datavorous/GrudgePixel/README.md

 ### File Handling

-- **Drop Images**: Drag and drop images onto the MinPX window to import them.
+- **Drop Images**: Drag and drop images onto the GrudgePixel window to import them.
 The imported image will automatically be resized and added to your current frame.
 - **Export Artwork**: Use the `Ctrl + E` shortcut to export your work.
 Each frame is saved as a PNG file in a specified directory.

 ### Status and Feedback